tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 normative:

 informative:
+  RFC8792:

 --- abstract

-A format that supports the logging information about the secrets used in a TLS connection is described.
+A format for logging information about the secrets used in a TLS connection is described.
 Recording secrets to a file in SSLKEYLOGFILE format allows diagnostic and logging tools that use this file to decrypt messages exchanged by TLS endpoints.
+This format is intended for use in systems where TLS only protects test data.

 --- middle